 • The external stage table points to an external location like a public cloud provided by Amazon, Google, or Microsoft. (or)

-• An external location like Amazon cloud, GCS, or Microsoft Azure.
+• An external location like Amazon Cloud, GCS, or Microsoft Azure.

-The Need for Snowflake COPY
+Why Do You Need Snowflake COPY Command?

 COPY Command Usage